CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-5 (1): Password-Based Authentication

-> The information system, for password-based authentication:
->    (1)(a).
-Enforces minimum password complexity of [Assignment: organization-defined
-> requirements for case sensitivity, number of characters, mix of upper-case letters, lower-case letters, numbers, and special characters, including minimum requirements for each type];
->    (1)(b).
-Enforces at least the following number of changed characters when
-> new passwords are created: [Assignment: organization-defined number];
->    (1)(c).
-Stores and transmits only cryptographically-protected passwords;
->    (1)(d).
-Enforces password minimum and maximum lifetime restrictions of [Assignment:
-> organization-defined numbers for lifetime minimum, lifetime maximum];
->    (1)(e).
-Prohibits password reuse for [Assignment: organization-defined number]
-> generations; and
->    (1)(f).
-Allows the use of a temporary password for system logons with an immediate
-> change to a permanent password.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: password based authentication.